scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~
 {: #figure-11 title="AS Entry Signed Body"}

 The body of an AS entry MUST consist of the signed component `ASEntrySignedBody` of all the ASes in the path segment represented by the PCB, up until and including the current AS.

-The following code block defines the signed body of one AS entry in Protobuf message format (called the `ASEntrySignedBody` message).
+Its Protobuf message format is:

 ~~~~
    message ASEntrySignedBody {